Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 wget http://releases.ubuntu.com/14.04.4/ubuntu-14.04.4-server-amd64.iso
 ```

 Scp or sftp or Filezilla this to your frontend if you didn't just pull it directly there.
-I usually dump this sort of thing into /export (or /state/partition1 which export is symlinked to) and do stuff to it from there.
+I usually dump this sort of thing into /export (or /state/partition1 which /export is symlinked to) and do stuff to it from there.

 Mount it:
 ```